Royal Calpe Hunt: History

 Gibraltar, by then a British colony at the southern end of the Iberian Peninsula, generally had few opportunities for outdoor recreational activities at the turn of the nineteenth century.
 In 1812, the Reverend Mackareth, the garrison chaplain and former chaplain to the Duke of Kent, imported with a colleague a pair of English foxhounds.
 The hounds were Rookwood and Ranter and, after their arrival, other civilians obtained hunting dogs.
 The huntsmen who started the pack formed a club, the Civil Hunt, whose members wore blue uniforms with silver buttons.
 The hunting took place in Spain, in the Campo de Gibraltar area of Andalusia, with the furthest hunts about fourteen miles from Gibraltar.
 The hunts started in November, after the first rains, and ended in March when the ground became too dry.
 The hunts took place twice a week and many women participated.

-By 1814, a substantial pack had been formed and was kenneled in San Roque, Cádiz, Spain.
+By 1814, a substantial pack had been formed and was kennelled in San Roque, Cádiz, Spain.
 At the end of 1814, the hunt was limited by the quarantine that was placed on Gibraltar due to the reappearance of a yellow fever epidemic.
-The hunts continued, as the hounds were kenneled at San Roque.
+The hunts continued, as the hounds were kennelled at San Roque.
 However, they were primarily attended by officers under the command of Admiral Fleming, their British Fleet moored off Algeciras.
 After the lifting of the quarantine, the character of the hunt changed.
 The fox hunt was at first all civilian; however, in 1814, many of the officers of the Gibraltar garrison became members, as well as officers of the San Roque and Algeciras Spanish garrisons.
 The majority of the civilian members left the club and many of the military joined.
 Management of the club was gradually transferred from civilians to the Gibraltar garrison officers.
 The name of the club was changed to the Civil Calpe Hunt in 1814, and the club retained that title until 1817, after which it was known as the Calpe Hunt.